saksham2001/saksham2001.github.io/_projects/11_project.md

   TIMER0 is configured with a programmable prescaler and compare value.
 The driver busy-waits on compare events to generate precise timing intervals.
 Each “tick” toggles GPIO pins using `OUTSET`/`OUTCLR`, allowing software-defined waveforms and PWM without using the hardware PWM block.

 - **Design notes:**
-  This driver demonstrates how predictable timing can be achieved even without dedicated peripherals, at the cost of CPU occupancy.
-It was particularly useful for understanding the limits of polling-based designs.
+  Enables predictable timing without dedicated peripherals at the cost of CPU occupancy.

 ---